cavoirom/nxv/README.md

 - `deno bundle` is deprecated, use `deno_emit` instead.
 - Store all code dependencies to `<repo-root>/vendor` to less depend on outside source.
+- Have at least 1 test case for each component.

 ## Git workflow